-Furnishes an understanding of the basic concepts of economics and management underlying the U.S. business system as it relates to the secretary's role in business.
+Furnishes an understanding of the basic concepts of economics and management underlying the U.S. business system as they relate to the secretary's role in business.
+This course prepares the student for a portion of Part I of the Certified Professional Secretary Exam.
 (Formerly SEC 262.)
 Prerequisite: One year of full-time secretarial experience or consent of instructor.

 OFC 263 Accounting (CPS) (1-0) 1 hr.
 Stresses fundamental accounting principles that a secretary must possess in order to assist the supervisor in the preparation, summarization and interpretation of financial data.
 Emphasizes the secretary's application of basic math to business situations.
+This course prepares the student for a portion of Part I of the Certified Professional Secretary Exam.
 (Formerly SEC 263.)

-Prerequisit: One year of full-time secretarial experience or consent of instructor.
+Prerequisite: One year of full-time secretarial experience or consent of instructor.